-Preyer, a Democrat, was the representative for North Carolina's 6th congressional district from 1969 to 1980.
+Preyer was the representative for North Carolina’s 6th congressional district and was a Democrat.
+He served from 1969 to 1980.

 Preyer is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Preyer sponsored and cosponsored.
 See full analysis methodology.

 Preyer was the primary sponsor of 7 bills that were enacted: